 For those of you who like the minimal approach to design, then the example above will certainly appeal.
 I love the way the designer has highlighted the planting through (what I assume) is a dark mulch or bark chippings.

 I also like the fact that a few miniature trees are present and planted in containers and finally here the whole scene is set off with a beautiful hanging basket.

 In my final example, and certainly one of my favorites, this front yard has everything you could possibly desire.
 Beautiful low growing bedding plants, miniature shrubs, trees (nicely set away from the home) and just wonderful hanging baskets.

-I hope the above information and pictures provides you with a little inspiration for your next front yard garden design.
-Please leave any comments below.
+I hope the above information and pictures provide you with a little inspiration for your next front yard garden design.